Complete guide to island hopping in the Balearic Islands

 Menorca - Mallorca - Ibiza island hopping

-Visiting Menorca, Mallorca and Ibiza is a great multi-day island-hopping vacation in the Balearic Islands.
+Visiting Menorca, Mallorca and Ibiza is a great multi-day island hopping in the Balearic Islands.
 You can see much of the local culture and top sites in 7 days, having the trip of a lifetime!
-Before you start your journey, pay a visit to the impressive cathedral of Menorca in Ciutadella and swim in the secluded Cala Escorxada beach.
+Before you start your journey, pay a visit to the cathedral of Menorca in Ciutadella and swim on the secluded Cala Escorxada beach.

 The impressive medieval cathedral of Menorca in the town of Ciutadella

-On the island of Mallorca, you can visit the beautiful towns of La Palma and Alcúdia to walk around the old alleys, enjoy cocktails at the chiringuitos (beach bars) by the sea, go hiking or mountain-biking at the Tramuntana mountain range, and swim in the inviting waters of Cala Pi and Es Trenc.
+On the island of Mallorca, you can visit the beautiful towns of La Palma and Alcúdia to walk around the old alleys, enjoy cocktails at the chiringuitos (beach bars) by the sea, go hiking or mountain biking at the Tramuntana mountain, and swim in the inviting waters of Cala Pi and Es Trenc.

 Top 10 things to do in the Balearic Islands